Trygve Helgaker

 -

-The development of the integral-direct coupled-cluster method, making possible calculations
+The development of the integral-direct coupled-cluster method.

-in very large basis sets.
 Its application to the study of the basis-set convergence of orbital-based correlated methods;

 the establishment of the principal orbital expansion and the two-point extrapolation technique,

-typically reducing basis-set errors by an order of magnitude, thereby making standard, orbital-based calculations
+reducing basis-set errors by an order of magnitude, thereby making standard, orbital-based calculations

-competitive with explicitly correlated ones.
 The accurate and systematic benchmarking of quantum chemistry,

 including the rigorous calculation of atomization energies and spectroscopic constants to within the errors